 To view the following PDF files, you will need to Adobe Reader, a free download.

-Cayuga Community College, in an effort to gauge your academic skill level, administers a series of “placement tests” to new students.
+Mathematics and English course placement is completed by the Admissions Office through official transcript review.
+If you wish to challenge your placement, you may be advised to take the ACCUPLACER placement tests.
 These tests are intended to measure your ability in four key areas – reading comprehension, understanding of sentence structure, mathematical skill, and your overall writing ability, measured in an essay.
 These tests will take approximately 2 hours to complete.

 The results of these tests will determine whether additional preparatory coursework is warranted, so it is in your best interest to do well on each of these tests.
 Once completed, they will be scored and forwarded to the Admissions Office.
 With your input, a first-semester schedule based on the results of these tests and your educational interests will be developed.